RyanT5/ryanschuller.com/content/projects/hello-world-hack-2021.md

 date: 2021-02-12
 draft: false
 cover: "/thumbnails/hwh-2021.png"
-coverAlt: "The Hello World Hack 2021 logo consisting of a red filled circle containing two horizontal line cutouts curved down the way with yellow diamond vertically wrapping it with the right point in front.
+coverAlt: "The Hello World Hack 2021 logo consisting of a solid red circle containing two horizontal line cutouts curved down the way with a yellow diamond vertically wrapping it with the right point in front.
 The circle also has two yellow arrows on the left and right pointing away from it.
-Below the logo it says Hello World in red text and Hack in yellow text.
+Below the logo, it says Hello World in red text and Hack in yellow text.
 The background is dark blue."
 live: ""
 source: ""
 ---